 The Support You Need After a Devastating Birth Injury

 When welcoming your newest family member, you may feel immediately that you will do anything to protect them.
 Especially because babies can be so easily hurt, we all understand the safety measures we must take with them.
 However, when labor is difficult, some people are robbed of the chance to keep their child safe.
 Mistakes made by delivery nurses, anesthesiologists, and other health care workers can give your baby a lifelong disability.

 If your family has suffered due to a birth injury, the experienced attorneys at Robert Peirce & Associates, P.C., are here to stand up for your rights.
 We provide determined legal advocacy for clients throughout Western Pennsylvania, Ohio, and West Virginia.

 Defining a Birth Injury

 How do you know if something counts as a birth injury?
 After all, pregnancy and childbirth are complex processes.
-Sometimes when things don’t go as planned, there is no way to foresee or prevent a certain outcome.
-But, not all disabilities in infants count as birth injuries.
-This term refers to a physical injury or mental damage caused during labor or delivery.
-If a doctor fails to act when they should or uses dangerous methods that go against professional guidelines, they may cause a birth injury.
+Sometimes when things don’t go as planned, there is no way to foresee or prevent an injury or disability.